dillonkermani/Yelp-Clone-Plunge/README.md

 ---

-**Note:** This README provides a general overview of the Plunge THA app and how to use it.
-For more detailed installation instructions, troubleshooting, and information about the underlying code, please refer to the documentation and source code available in the GitHub repository.
+**Note:** This app is currently running on a free Unsplash API key and is limited to 50 calls per day.